5 Common Household Poisons to Avoid

 | 3 min read

-Someone in the U.S. is exposed to poison every 15 seconds, according to statistics from the National Capital Poison Center.
-In 2021, more than two million people called Poison Control for help.
+Someone in the United States is exposed to poison every 15 seconds, according to statistics from the National Capital Poison Center.
+In 2024, 55 U.S. poison centers provided telephone guidance for nearly 2.1 million human poison exposures.
 Children are the most at risk for poisoning, especially those six years and under.
-However, for adults and teens, poisonings are often more serious.
+However, for adults and teens, poisonings are often more serious, and poisons at home present the primary risk.

 For both children and adults, household cleaning substances are among the top five most common sources of poisoning, as reported to Poison Control centers.
 Household cleaners often contain chemicals and substances like bleach, ammonia, vinegar and hydrogen peroxide that can produce toxic gases when mixed together.